-Multi-storey timeshare units were built on the Cumberland and adjoining sites, despite local resistance that considered the development an intrusion in the tree lined amphitheatre.
+Multi-storey time share units were built on the Cumberland and adjoining sites, despite local resistance which considered the development an intrusion in the tree-lined amphitheatre.

-CoreLogic data indicates that the predominant age group in Lorne is 60-69 years with households in Lorne being primarily childless couples and are likely to be repaying $1,800-$2,399 per month on mortgage repayments, and in general, people in Lorne work in a managers occupation.
+CoreLogic data indicates that predominant age group in Lorne is 60-69 years with households in Lorne being primarily childless couples and are likely to be repaying $1,800 – $2,399 per month on mortgage repayments, and in general, people in Lorne work in a managers occupation.

 In 2011, 69.4 per cent of the homes in Lorne were owner-occupied compared with 65 per cent in 2016.

 In 1846, surveyor George Smythe had the name Louttit Bay registered at Superintendent Latrobe’s office in Melbourne

 Median age: 53

 House median sale price: